top of page

 Registered Clinical Psychologist & Clinical Neuropsychologist

 I always knew that I wanted to help people.
 At first I thought I'd be a lawyer, because I always enjoyed a good debate.
-But after my grandmother had a massive stroke and our family was left scrambling about what to do to help her, and how to support each other, I realized that I wanted to become a psychologist.
-I believed that in a psychologist role I would be well-positioned to assist people in coping with the various challenges they faced in their lives.
+But after my grandmother had a massive stroke and our family was left scrambling about what to do to help her, and how to support each other, everything shifted.
+I realized then that I wanted to become a psychologist — someone who could help people navigate life’s most difficult moments with clarity, compassion, and resilience.

 Growing up in Montreal, I completed a Bachelor of Arts degree, with a major in Psychology, from McGill University.
 I then moved to Ontario to obtain a double Masters degree in Applied Psychology and Gerontology (the study of aging) from the University of Waterloo, before completing my Doctor of Philosophy degree in Clinical Psychology at Lakehead University.